 Lori Ferrington is a Technology Coach and Social Studies educator for Romeo Community Schools.
 She is a Google Certified Teacher and has successfully implemented a 1:1 Chromebook program for two middle and high school buildings, grades 6-12.
 She is a technology enthusiast who has previously presented at MACUL, various EdCamps, and Oakland University Ed.
 Tech. workshops.

 Michael Medvinsky, B.S. of Music in Music Education

 ) is a music educator who advocates the importance of transparent technology integration, social media, and global collaboration into an arts centered learning environment.
 Michael received the 2012 Oakland County Elementary Teacher of the Year award and was also nominated for the 2013 Michigan Teacher of the Year award.
 He is also a lecturer for Oakland University in Music Education Methods and technology integration.

 ) is a 21st Century Teacher for Fraser Public Schools (A 1:1 iPad District).
 He assists staff in integrating technology into their lesson design and works on creating valuable professional development with his 21st Century team.
 Chris also has three years experience teaching a hybrid English class for students.
 View his work at stanleyteach.weebly.com

 Registration is now open.
 Click on the Register Now button to register.
-Contact Andrea Lewis if you have any questions regarding the event or have difficulty registering.
+For payment by check or purchase order, please contact Andrea Lewis.

 - Workshop Registration Fee: $75